filamentphp/filamentphp.com/content/plugins/solution-forest-cms.md

     }

     ```
+6. Setting the translatable locales for a particular resource
+By default, the translatable locales can be set globally for all resources in the plugin configuration.
+Alternatively, you can customize the translatable locales for a particular resource by overriding the getTranslatableLocales() method in your resource class:

+    ```php

+    class CmsPageResource extends \SolutionForest\FilamentCms\Filament\Resources\CmsPageResource
+    {
+        use \Filament\Resources\Concerns\Translatable;

+        // ...

+        public static function getTranslatableLocales(): array
+        {
+            return ['en', 'fr'];
+        }
+    }
+    ```

+7. If you need to make `CmsTagResouce` and `CmsPageNavigationCategoryResource`, follow the same steps as mentioned above for `CmsPageResource`.
+Add the use `\Filament\Resources\Concerns\Translatable` trait to the respective resource classes and apply the necessary changes to the resource pages.

+    > **Special case for EditCmsPageNavigation page:**
+    >
+    > The `EditCmsPageNavigation` page is not a Filament preset resource page, but it already applies the `SolutionForest\FilamentTree\Concern\TreeRecords\Translatable` trait.
+    >
+    >If you want to make any adjustments, you just need to add the `getTranslatableLocales` method to the `CmsPageNavigationCategoryResource` class or override the `getTranslatableLocales` method in the `EditCmsPageNavigation` page.
+    >

 ## Tag
 By default, the tagging of cms page is disable.
 If you wish to enable it, you can update the `enable_page_tags` as true in the `config/filament-cms.php` file.